alexanderGugel/level-accounts/README.md

 ```

 Changes the user's username to the passed in `newUsername`.
-The returned result object also contains new old and new username:
+The returned result object also contains the new and old username:

 ```
 null { username: 'alex2',